Friday, May 12, 2017 • 1:15pm

 Cost: $20 per person (registration fee goes directly to St. Mary’s Food Bank Alliance)

 Each month the St. Mary’s Food Bank Alliance packs and distributes 40,000 emergency food boxes, at no cost, to individuals and families in need.
 Emergency Food Boxes are designed to provide temporary food assistance during times of crisis while a more permanent solution is found.
 Most of those receiving Emergency Food Boxes include the elderly, children, working families and the homeless.
 We will spend our afternoon assisting St. Mary’s with the sort and pack process.
+The group will return to the hotel by 4:45pm.

 Founded in 1967, St. Mary’s is the world’s first food bank.
 The idea came to founder John van Hengel when he was volunteering at St. Vincent DePaul, serving dinner to those in need.
 When a mother stated that soup kitchens and grocery store dumpsters were the only way she could feed her children, the concept of a food bank was born, wherein individuals and companies with excess money and food could “deposit” it, and those in need could “withdraw” it.
 Van Hengel approached his local parish, St. Mary’s Basilica, with his vision and was given $3,000 and an abandoned building.
 Van Hengel’s idea became a reality, and in gratitude, he named his organization “St. Mary’s.”
 Inspired by his accomplishments, cities nationwide began opening food banks to feed those in need.
 Soon, other countries were following his lead.